tactictalisman/bootstrap-4-github-pages/pages/magic-the-gathering.md

 ---

 #### Commander/EDH Decks
-I mainly play commander, well I mainly brew commander decks and every now and again find a game.
+When it comes to magic I mainly play commander, well I mainly brew commander decks and every now and again find a game.

 #### Builds
 My current decks in order I built them with the most recent first.